scalawithcats/scala-with-cats/src/pages/type-classes/implicits.md

 Json.toJson("A string!")
 ```

-The compiler searches for candidate instances
+The places where the compiler searches for candidate instances
+is known as the *implicit scope*.
-in the *implicit scope* at the call site,
+The implicit scope applies at the call site;
+that is the point where we call a method with an implicit parameter.
-which roughly consists of:
+The implicit scope which roughly consists of:

 - local or inherited definitions;